Quick Start

 Review the Skill draft

-Check whether the model families, search space, and risk notes are reasonable before continuing.
+Check whether the candidate experience has reasonable applicability conditions, evidence sources, and risk notes before continuing.

 5